 There's nothing quite so evil as when a character takes a clear step toward villainy and decides to Kick the Dog.
 Sometimes, though, the kick falls flat—not because it wasn't evil, mind you.
 The intent, malice and ill will are all there.
 It's just that at this moment, the dog isn't a sweet innocent puppy.
 It's a devious son of a bitch that's trying to sink its teeth into someone's leg.
 This is one effective way to set up a believable Start of Darkness while keeping the character sympathetic.

 Important note: this trope is not to be confused with its close cousin Pay Evil unto Evil, in which an Asshole Victim also suffers from another's cruelty as payback for their cruelty.
 The difference lies in how much the perpetrator knew about the victim, and whether that was his motive for committing the act.
 Someone who does Pay Evil unto Evil will deliberately target a terrible person.
-An SOB Kicker either doesn't know about his victim's evil, or is doing this completely unrelated to his victim's evil.
+An SOB Kicker either doesn't know about his victim's evil, or simply doesn't care.

 One of the robbers is making a full confession after being captured by the police.
 He is asked why he killed his partner, the notorious Don The Rapist.
 The robber explains that he's actually the infamous Backstabby McGee.
 He further explains that although he could have gotten lost in the crowd of people who'd want Don dead, he'd have killed his partner and stolen his share even if it was Jean Valjean.